The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 As stated by Christensen:

 “products whose features and functionality closely match market needs today often follow a trajectory of improvement by which they overshoot mainstream market needs tomorrow.
 And products that seriously underperform today, relative to customer expectations in mainstream markets, may become directly performance-competitive tomorrow.”

 It isn’t all doom and gloom.
 There are ways that large successful companies can mitigate the impact of disruptive technologies and, ultimately, staying in your own lane is not the answer.

-Since Christensen wrote his book, major companies, such as Google, successfully apply his principles to remain in front of the crashing waves of technological development.
+Since Christensen wrote his seminal business book, major companies, such as Google, successfully apply his principles to remain in front of the crashing waves of technological development.